Top 4 Cordless Impact Wrenches & Guns: Reviews of Battery Powered Units

 In any case, this Dewalt is one of the best cordless impact wrenches around, and it's affordable to boot.

-If you're after something that's light and portable, this portable impact wrench by Bosch is a good option to consider.
+Lastly, if you're after an impact wrench / driver that's light and portable, this one by Bosch is a good option to consider.
 It's smaller and lighter than most of the competition, but that lighter frame doesn't detract from its power.

-Ingersoll Rand 5130: Powerful, pro quality portable impact wrench with top marks for power
+3. Ingersoll Rand W7150: A powerful, pro quality portable with top marks for power

 With Ingersoll Rand, we are now getting into professional quality gear, and this little rechargeable impact wrench is up for the task of a hard day's work.

-With 20 volts of power and efficient lithium ion battery packs, it's more than capable of gruelling jobs like auto work and construction.
-It has an all-metal drivetrain and hammer mechanism, and it cranks out a maximum of 180 foot pounds of torque.
-It has 2,800 BPM.
+With 20 volts of power and efficient lithium ion battery packs, is more than capable of grueling jobs like auto work and construction.
+It has an all-metal drive train and hammer mechanism, and it cranks out a maximum of 1,100 foot pounds of torque.
+It has 2,800 BPM. this serious impact wrench

 It also has one of the hardiest housings I've seen in such a drill, with a full metal sleeve and chemical resistant plastic.
 It can handle being dropped and abused and keep on kicking (and boy does it kick.)

-The batteries have a really impressive capacity, with 1.5 Ah they should last for around 6 - 8 hours of use.
-If you want more run time, you can upgrade to the optional 3 Ah batteries, which doubles your capacity.
+The batteries have a really impressive capacity, with 3 Ah they should last for more than full day of use.
+If you want more run time, you can upgrade to the optional 5 Ah batteries, which doubles your capacity.

 This kit includes a battery, charger and hard case.
 If you're looking to get away from the air tools and into something a little more convenient, the 5130 by Ingersoll Rand is a great cordless impact wrench gun that will do you proud.